jeffdonthemic/jeffdonthemic.github.io/_posts/2015-07-28-node-red-for-topcoder-challenges-with-ibm-bluemix-watson.markdown

 </ul>
 <p><img src="https://www.topcoder.com/wp-content/uploads/2015/07/node-red-rest.png" alt="node-red" ></p>
 <h2 id="ibmbluemixsetup">IBM Bluemix Setup</h2>
 <p>Login to your <a href="https://console.ng.bluemix.net/">IBM Bluemix console</a> and create a new Cloud Foundry App using the <strong>Node-RED Starter</strong> boilerplate.
 Ensure you add a MongoDB service (I chose MongoLab) and the Watson Language Translation service.
-You’ll need the credentials from the Language Translation service when building the flow so click the “Show Credentials” link and keep them handy.</p>
+Youll need the credentials from the Language Translation service when building the flow so click the Show Credentials link and keep them handy.</p>
 <h2 id="buildingtheflow">Building the Flow</h2>
 <p>Our application is simply built by finding a node in the left panel, dragging it onto the tab and connecting them together.</p>
 <p>To get started, add a Feedparse node for the topcoder RSS feed and enter <a href="https://www.topcoder.com/challenges/feed?list=active&contestType=develop&technologies=JavaScript">this URL</a> for the feed URL.</p>